keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

+## Backstory
+- born in Iyamari
+- Aasimar of Kadis
+- taken away from his family at a young age by a group of Templars,

 ## Personality
-- has a limp, but good posture
+- good posture
 - big wide brimmed hat and a grin
 - is Actually Just Better Than You
--
+- bright silver pearlescent skin with black marbling

 aasimar, kensei monk